 A weighted vest is basically its name, a vest with extra weight to make your exercises harder.
 Wearing one during both cardiovascular and strength training exercises will make the movement harder.
 In turn, this can lead to more circuit training benefits faster.

-One of the main benefits of a weighted vest is that it is extremely versatile.
-You can use it in many exercises for many body parts and different exercise categories.
+Weighted vests are great because they are extremely versatile.
+You can use them in many exercises for many body parts and different exercise categories.

 One potential downside is that it does make certain types of exercises, like for example core exercises where you lie on your back, less convenient in your circuit training.